renaissancebro/comments_watcher/README.md

 # Comment Watcher

-A modular Python application for monitoring regulations.gov comments for specific keywords.
+A modular Python application for monitoring regulations.gov comments for specific keywords with Teams and email webhook notifications.

 ## 🏗️ Architecture